-- Equal intervals – the difference between any two adjacent points on the scale represents the same quantity throughout the scale.
+- Equal intervals — the difference between any two adjacent points represents the same quantity across the whole scale.
+The gap from 10°C to 20°C is exactly the same amount of heat as the gap from 70°C to 80°C.

 | Variable | Level | Why Not Ratio? |